Sophia Papantoniou-McDonald, Dip Couns, Dip Psych, MBACP

 Together we can look at whatever might be going on for you at the moment.
 As a counsellor, I have an understanding that at times, people will experience areas of their life that are difficult and cause them to be stuck.
 My aim is to work with you to be able to make sense of these areas in order to find positive change.

-In addition, I offer couples counselling.
-This can apply to any relationship: romantic, parent-child, siblings, etc. Often when in close relationships, people can feel they’re not being heard or accepted and relationships can become strained.
+I also offer couples counselling.
+This can apply to any relationship: husband-wife, parent-child, siblings, etc. Often when in close relationships, people can feel they’re not being heard or accepted and relationships can become strained.
 Whilst remaining impartial, I will help you to look at the main aspects of your relationship, such as communication, in order to help you both decide how you would like to move forward.

 Contact me and we can have an initial chat to see how I can help you.